 A contracture develops when the normally stretchy (elastic) tissues are replaced by nonstretchy (inelastic) fiber-like tissue.
 This tissue makes it hard to stretch the area and prevents normal movement.

-Contractures mostly occur in the skin, the tissues underneath, and the muscles, tendons, ligaments, and joint areas.
+Contractures mostly occur in the skin, the tissues underneath, and the muscles, tendons, ligaments surrounding a joint.
 They affect range of motion and function in a certain body part.
-There is usually also pain.
+Often, there is also pain.